Use our A-Z list below to decipher university phrases, terminology and definitions.

 A testamur is the certificate awarded to a graduate on completion of a program of study.

 Trimester 1, Trimester 2 and Trimester 3 are teaching sessions within Study Period 1 and 2 respectively, consisting of 12 weeks of teaching, a study break period and an examination period.
-At USC trimesters run concurrently alongside the two semesters.
+At UniSC trimesters run concurrently alongside the two semesters.